joshjennings98/backend-demo/README.md

 Go to the [releases page](https://github.com/joshjennings98/backend-demo/releases) and install one of the releases.

-This has not been tests so please raise an issue if they do not work.
+This has not been tested so please [raise an issue](https://github.com/joshjennings98/backend-demo/issues) if the released package doesn't work.

 ## Usage